kgateway-dev/kgateway/docs/content/installation/gateway/kubernetes/helm_advanced.md

 ---
 title: "Last mile helm chart customization with Helm and Kustomize"
 menuTitle: "Kubernetes"
-description: How to install Gloo to run in Gateway Mode on Kubernetes (Default).
+description: How to make tweaks to the existing Gloo helm chart.
 weight: 20
 ---

-Helm 3.1 supports the notion of a post processing step, that allows customizing a chart, without needed to modify the chart itself.
+Helm 3.1 supports the notion of a post render step, that allows customizing a chart, without needed to modify the chart itself.

 In this example, we will add a sysctl value to the gateway-proxy pod.